What is a Cutting Edge Grant?

 The Foundation's Cutting Edge Grants program supports new and innovative programs in the Los Angeles Jewish community.
 We encourage creative thinkers, social entrepreneurs and innovative organizations to propose significant and transformative programs of high visibility and impact.

 How much funding is available?

-We fund cutting edge programs for up to $250,000 over a multi-year period that address important needs in the L.A.
-Jewish community.
+We fund cutting edge programs for up to $300,000 over a three to five year period.

 The Cutting Edge Grant selection process spans a 9-month period.
-Awards are generally announced in July of each year with first payments process in September of each year.
+Awards are generally announced in July of each year with first payments processed in September.